Skip to main content

 Pull Request Template

-Here is an example of a Pull Request template I commonly use on my projects.
-It is just an example and you could (should) adopt this template based on your project specific.
+Here is an example of a Pull Request template I commonly use in my projects.
+It is just an example, and you should adapt this template based on your project's specific needs.

-I suggest you use it in collaboration with GitHub, and GitLab abilities:
+I suggest you use it in collaboration with GitHub and GitLab capabilities:

 GitHub / GitLab Template